Get exclusive member benefits & effect social change. Join Today

 Immune cells called lymphocytes mature within your bone marrow and then travel to your lymph nodes and other organs within the lymphatic system to help protect your body against viruses and bacteria.
 The lymphatic system also filters a whitish-clear fluid called lymph, which contains bacteria-killing white blood cells.

 Lymph travels through your body along lymphatic vessels and collects fats, bacteria, and other waste products from cells and tissues.
 Your lymph nodes then filter these harmful materials out of the fluid and produce more white blood cells to fight off the infection.

 Infectious lymphangitis occurs when viruses and bacteria invade the vessels of your lymphatic system, typically through an infected cut or wound.
 Tender red streaks often radiate from the wound toward the nearest lymph glands.
 Other symptoms include fever, chills, and a general sense of illness.

-If treated quickly, lymphangitis often goes away with no ill effects.
+If it’s treated quickly, lymphangitis often goes away with no ill effects.
 If left untreated, complications can occur, and the condition can become very serious.

-Lymphangitis occurs when bacteria or viruses enter the lymphatic channels.
+Infectious lymphangitis occurs when bacteria or viruses enter the lymphatic channels.
 They may enter through a cut or wound, or they may grow from an existing infection.

 A cat or dog bite or a wound made in fresh water can also become infected and lead to lymphangitis.
 Gardeners and farmers may develop the condition if they get sporotrichosis, a soil-borne fungal infection.